-Who’s hungry for another recipe?
+Who’s hungry for a hamburger recipe?

 This post may contain affiliate links, but they will not cost you to click on them.
 For more information, read my disclosure page.

 Now that we’ve gotten that out of the way, we got a meat grinder because Stephen wanted to make homemade hamburgers.
 I’ve never been a huge fan of hamburgers, but when I say that, I mean that you would probably not ever see me ordering a hamburger at a restaurant– not downing on those that do, but they never catch my eye.

 I’m not opposed to eating them at cookouts or even have some at dinner.
 So, here we are.
 I will note that we actually don’t follow the recipe exactly.
 We do take the ingredients of one, but we follow other directions.

 As usual, here’s the recipe that we loosely use:

 - 1 pound brisket, boneless short rib, sirloin, or top round (preferably a combination of two of these cuts)